googleads/publisher-ads-lighthouse-plugin/lighthouse-ci/README.md

 ## Assertions

-The assertion framework can be used to ensure that scores and metrics remain within a desired threshold.
+Using the assertion framework, you can ensure that scores and metrics remain within a desired threshold.

-The simplest setup would involve only asserting the score of the `lighthouse-plugin-publisher-ads` category:
+See [official documentation](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/configuration.md#assert) to learn more.

+A simple setup could assert that the Publisher Ads Audits category passes with a 100% score.

+Example:
 ```
 module.exports = {
   ci: {